 Pupils' usernames for Teams are FirstnameSurname@hcacademytrust.education

-If you need your password resetting, please call and ask Mr McClure.
+If you need your password resetting, please call and ask.
+Our IT technician will complete this remotely.

 If my child does not have digital or online access at home, how will you support them to access remote education?